Marcifer/SlotMachine-for-Streamers/README.md

-# Slot Machine for Streamers
+# Fully Customizable Slot Machine

 ## A fully customizable Slot Machine, which can be controlled with Streamer.bot